Welcome all, I hope you’re having a lovely day.

 Upwork maintains a site-specific portfolio for workers, also allowing for work completed outside the confines of their platform to be referenced as well.
 However, the controversial ‘Job Success Score’ and sometimes unfair comments left by clients can lower your reputation among future clients.

-Anyway, LinkedIn allows users to craft their portfolios, highlight what they want, showcase their work, interests, and communicate with those from a variety of verticals.
+Next is LinkedIn that allows users to craft their portfolios, highlight what they want, showcase their work, interests, and communicate with those from a variety of verticals.
 It’s not the most active social media platform for freelancers, but it can be a good tool.

 The traditional remote worker will fit right in as their work lifestyle and patterns will relate to those working from brick and mortar office locals.